Powered by

 “The grid system in India is just as robust as those found in developed nations, if not better.
 However, grid instability, characterized by fluctuations in frequency and voltage, does occur due to the intermittent nature of renewable energy sources and the resulting gap between generation and load.
 Balancing this gap can be achieved through measures such as load shedding or by increasing the utilisation of alternative energy sources.”

 The reason for this is, that our grid system has relied on energy sources such as thermal, and hydropower plants.
 These sources have allowed us to have control over supplying continuous, uninterrupted power, based on demand.
 However, the situation is different with solar and wind energy.
 In these cases, the amount of electricity generated is determined by factors such as the brightness of the sun and the speed of the wind.
 This variability poses a challenge in maintaining grid stability.
-In order to ensure a stable grid, it is crucial to constantly match the load and generation of electricity, as mentioned above.
+To ensure a stable grid, it is crucial to constantly match the load and generation of electricity, as mentioned above.

 However, to achieve the net-zero target by the year 2070, India must address the fundamental challenges associated with renewable energy transmission.